Some public schools in Maryland open for kids who need it most

 “Do you love to snuggle with them?” the teacher asked.

-Amy Anderson, president of the Caroline County Educators’ Association, said the county has 500 teachers and only four are tele-working.
+Amy Anderson, president of the Caroline County Educators’ Association, said the county has 500 teachers and only four are teleworking.
 More might do so if they thought they would get permission, she said.

 Teachers have had mixed feelings about coming back amid the pandemic: Some were terribly afraid, others did not feel strongly and still others supported the idea, Anderson said.